-I also recommend downloading the excellent and free guides from the UK Passivhaus Trust which cover Passivhaus basics as well as best practice guidance on many aspects of high performance building design.
+I also recommend downloading the free guides from the UK Passivhaus Trust.
+These excellent guides cover Passivhaus basics as well as best practice guidance on many aspects of high performance building design.

 Energy Efficient Architecture: Basics for Planning and Construction.
 Karl J. Habermann, Roberto Gonzalo

 I am usually disappointed by books on energy efficient buildings.
 Typically they are full of nice pictures of supposedly low energy buildings but with no analysis or numbers to back up the claims.
 I read this book from cover to cover a few years ago and regularly dip into it for ideas.
 The case studies at the end are inspiring although it is a bit depressing to see that the UK examples of supposedly low energy buildings use about 10x the energy of the German and Austrian examples!

 This is a great introduction to Passivhaus design that compliments Gonzalo’s other excellent work reviewed above.
 The publisher, Detail, always delivers in terms of presentation but in the past I have found the details in their books to be disappointing in terms of thermal performance.
 This book combines technical rigour with extremely deep and intelligent discussion of the whole design process.
 Even if you are undecided about the Passivhaus approach, the physics and principles can be applied to any building.
 Gonzalo and Vallentin are free thinkers and quietly challenge a number of Passivhaus clichés.